Corionis/ELS/artifacts/document/developer.md

 The resulting jar is completely self-contained.
 ELS runs on any version 1.8 or newer of either Oracle Java or the OpenJDK.

 ELS is developed using [JetBrains Intellij IDEA](https://www.jetbrains.com/idea/).
-Eclipse users can adapt the project easily.
+Eclipse and Netbeans users can adapt the project easily.

-Designed using:
+Built using:
   - JFormDesigner, https://www.formdev.com/jformdesigner/doc/
+  - Available for IntelliJ, Eclipse and Netbeans

 With open source components from FormDev:
   - FlatLaf look 'n feel, https://www.formdev.com/flatlaf/